Episodic Survey of the History of the Constellations

 28: Post Islam Arabic-Islamic Constellations

 The post-Islamic Arabic tradition of astronomy took up the organisation of the sky from Greek uranography.
 The constellations painted at Qusayr 'Amra demonstrate the close connection between late classical (Graeco-Roman art) and early Islamic art.
+In the private realm of Islamic art, representations of living beings remained permissible, Greek constellation figures at the Qusayr 'Amra lodge and bath house being an example.

 Educated mawálí (non-Arab clients who were responsible for the day-to-day running of Umayyad estates) of Greek origin abounded at the Umayyad court.
 They would have been able to recognize and understand a Greek zodiac if they saw one.
 The Umayyad rulers and high functionaries would have been able to recognise and perhaps understand a Greek zodiac, and other Greek art forms.